shineyruan/Personal-Blog/source/_posts/Ann-Arbor.md

 ![](/images/190905_RZH4923.jpg)

 *Route 23 of the Ann Arbor city bus arriving at CCTC (Centra Campus Transit Center).
 As only route 23 and 65 pass by where I live, I can only take these two routes to Central Campus.
-As a result, watching route 23 bus arriving at CCTC has been a very warm scene for me, as it basically tells me "Hey!
-Yur bus is coming.
+As a result, watching route 23 bus arriving at CCTC has been a very warm scene for me.
+It basically tells me "Hey!
+Your bus is coming.
 You can go home."*

 ![](/images/190905_RZH4937.jpg)